Table Of Contents

 Learn About Corrugated POP Retail Displays

-A Retail POP Display is a store within a store that allows your branding to be extended from the product.
-These displays can be temporary, semi-permanent, or permanent and can be customized to fit your exact needs.
+A retail POP display is a store within a store that allows your branding to extend from the product.
+These displays can be temporary, semi-permanent, or permanent and customized to fit your exact needs.

 These displays are effective because they help your product stand out from the competition.
 In fact, a study done by Brigham Young University found that regular-priced merchandise outperformed clearance-priced merchandise by 18% when it was within a retail display.